 I don’t know if you’ve ever felt like that.
 That you wanted to sleep for hundreds of years.
 Or just not exist.
 Or just not be aware that you do exist.
 I think wanting that is very morbid, but that’s what depression does to you.
 Do you think I want to feel like I will never amount to anything?
 Do you think I want to always be reminded by myself that I will never accomplish anything in my life?
 Do you think I want to stay up at ungodly hours of the night thinking why life just hurts so much?
 Do you think I want to have constant thoughts about suicide?
 No!
 Let me just tell you that I do not want to think about all of these things.
 I don’t want any of these things to maul at me and destroy me from the inside, but they do; and sometimes you can’t win.

-We as a society need to change the way we talk about mental illness.
+Furthermore, we as a society need to change the way we talk about mental illness.
 We need to be more like Dahlia El Sayegh.
 I cannot thank her enough for giving me enough courage to come out and say that I suffer from depression, and I am not ashamed of it one bit.
 I want more people who suffer from mental illness to also acknowledge the fact that they do, and to always seek help.
 Don’t be ashamed.
 Never.
 Me, El Sayegh and countless of other people are here for you.
 We’re always going to be there for one another, and one day, society will be as well.